| HOME

 time of her yearly season, causing their blood cortisol levels

 to rise, which in turn prevents them from ovulating.
+So although resource-based pecking orders and

 true social hierarchies often do exist between dogs that share